Brandochili/CS207_Maker_Project/README.md

 # Repository Contents:
 - ino: This is where you will find the code for the Arduino
-- image: This is where you will find images for thee project at various stages
+- images: This is where you will find images for thee project at various stages
+- source: This is where you can find the sources for the original bits of code used to make this project

 # Bill of Materials:
 - 1 x Raspberry Pi B